omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Map by attachments block open to Default Settings.
 There is no information in any field, and the preview map is zoomed in to level 2](modulesfiles/Mapping_BlockDefaultView1.png)

 **Basemap provider**: Select from a dropdown of basemaps.
 Once selected, the preview map will show you the appearance of that map.
 The default is "OpenStreetMap.Mapnik".
-These providers are offered as-is; there is no guarantee of service or speed.
+These external providers are offered as-is; there is no guarantee of service or speed.

 !!! note
 	Some maps do not have tiles at a high degree of zoom; be sure to test your chosen basemap on item pages, item set pages, the Map Browse page, and page blocks to be certain it will work for your needs.